-A week earlier, on February 23, 1836, Mexican General Antonio López de Santa Anna had arrived at the Alamo with his army.
+Only a day earlier, on February 23, Mexican General Antonio López de Santa Anna had arrived at the Alamo with his army.
 That army badly outnumbered the Texans (then called Texians).
 There were only about 200 men defending the Alamo.

 The Alamo’s commander, William B. Travis, sent messengers pleading for help.
 Couriers were apparently able to slip past the Mexican forces until at least March 3, but maybe even as late as March 5.
 (The Mexican army was building earthworks around the Alamo, which were meant to cut off the Texians from reinforcements.
 The couriers could get through while these earthworks were incomplete.)